Maintaining a healthy marriage is top of mind in many of the circles of women I know.

 And that begins with you.
 Right now.
 In this very second.
 Look up from your busy life and see what you can do right now to start making different choices in how you approach your marriage.

 Ready to put your marriage higher on your to-do list?
-Check out my latest community class — ReKindle, a 6-week online experience to put the self-care back into your marriage.
+Check out my latest community class — ReKindle, a 6-week home study experience to put the self-care back into your marriage.

 About the Author

 Shawn Fink is an author and family wellness coach for mothers around the world who long to be more present, more peaceful and more playful at home and in their life.
-She is the author of two books, including The Abundant Mama’s Guide to Savoring Slow.
+She is the founder of The Abundant Mama Project and author of The Abundant Mama’s Guide to Savoring Slow.
 Her work has been featured internationally including in Mind Body Green, The Huffington Post, Mamalode and The Shriver Report.
 Get more wisdom via email by signing up below.